Working with the God Hermes For Success, Opportunities and Luck

 Preparation

-Find a quiet place where you can perform the ritual without being disturbed.
+Find a quiet place where you can work with Hermes without being disturbed.
 You can do this at home or out in nature somewhere secluded but safe.
 Set up your space with the symbol or symbols you have chosen to represent the God Hermes.
 Before beginning the ritual, cleanse your space and yourself to remove any negative energies.
 To do this, you may want to burn some incense, ring a bell or simply focus your intention on purity and protection.

 Once you are ready, light the candle or lamp and call upon Hermes.
 You might say, “Hermes, messenger of the gods and god of trade, travel and boundaries, I call upon you.
 Please hear me and accept my offerings.